 Module - Semester 1 & 2

-The secondary school based experience module will develop the ATs' competency in teaching and learning.
-It will include collaboratively led close to practice seminars (in placement setting) that will inform how they teach and observe in the school.
-The structure will follow a progressive staged approach to learning how to teach.
-An indicative pattern is outlined below:
+The secondary school-based experience module will develop ATs' competency in teaching and learning and will include seminars in Lead Schools that will inform how ATs teach and observe in the classroom.
+The structure will follow a progressive staged approach to learning how to teach which will include:

 weekly cluster teaching and review events;

 further implementation through practice;

 continued autonomous development & enrichment.